Frequently Asked Questions

 Most likely no, but one can’t predict the future.
 The one attempt at a reunion, in 2005 for the Coachella Festival, never happened.
 Since then, the former members have shown no interest in reuniting or working together.
 While the rich body of work created by them between 1982 and 1996 continue to enchant listeners young and old, their individual careers have moved beyond the work they did together as Cocteau Twins.
 With each passing year, it becomes increasingly less likely they would choose to revisit that work or try to recapture the alchemy that made Cocteau Twins special.

-How did they make their sounds?
+How did they create their sound?

-Most Cocteau Twins’ music was guitar (a few of them, all layered on top of each other), bass, piano or keyboards and drums (usually a drum machine or series of drum machines), and then of course voice.
+Cocteau Twins’ music was mostly guitar (a few of them, all layered on top of each other), bass, piano or keyboards and drums (usually a drum machine or series of drum machines), and then of course voice.
 It’s always been that way, with Robin, Will (on Garlands, Lullabies, and Peppermint Pig) and Simon playing all the instruments (until later years, when they found musicians talented enough to handle it).
 Most of the sounds were created by playing the guitars through effects processors, pedals, and other machines.
 In later years, sampling and sequencing were used more frequently than before.
 Exactly how it is all done is something known only to them, and most often only Robin—when he could remember, which was quite often.
 Although many other musicians have struggled to copy their sound or deconstruct their instrumentations, there’s nothing like the original.

 What is Elizabeth singing?
 Are there real words?

 This is perhaps one of the “holy grails” of alternative music, and probably the question Liz would most like journalists and fans to stop asking.
 She’s had a lot to say about it over the years, but has stopped short of actually revealing many lyrics, with few exceptions.
 Some of the lyrics on the earlier work—and definitely songs on Heaven or Las Vegas, Four-Calendar Café, and Milk & Kisses—contained a lot of clearly understandable words (and the song “Violaine,” for example, contains English words sung backwards).
 Most of it was simply the byproduct of the way Liz pronounced words or chose to distort them and her grammar to suit the sound of the song or the melody.
-She often used words from other languages just for the way they sounded or looked on paper, and once even resorted to singing the scientific names of butterflies (such as on the song “Melonella,” from Echoes In A Shallow Bay).
+She often used words from other languages just for the way they sounded or looked on paper, and once even resorted to singing the scientific names of moths and butterflies (such as on the song “Melonella,” from Echoes In A Shallow Bay).
 Inspiration came from many sources.

 Is there a “lost album”?
 Can I get a bootleg of it?